Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Notations and Terminologies

 We let $[m]$ denote the set $\{1,\ldots,m\}$ for an integer $m\ge 1$.
-A directed graph $\G=([m],\E)$ is specified by the set of edges $\E\subseteq [m]\times[m]$ of ordered pairs of nodes.
-Given two distinct nodes $j, l\in [m]$ ($j\ne l$), a \textit{directed path} from node $j$ to node $l$ in the graph $\G$ is a finite (ordered) sequence of edges $\{(i_0,i_1),\ldots,(i_{t-1},i_t)\}$ passing through distinct nodes, where $i_0=j,~i_t=l$, and $(i_{s-1},i_s)\in\E$ for all $s=1,\ldots,t$.
+A directed graph $\bbG=([m],\E)$ is specified by the set of edges $\E\subseteq [m]\times[m]$ of ordered pairs of nodes.
+Given two distinct nodes $j, \ell\in [m]$ ($j\ne \ell$), a \textit{directed path} from node $j$ to node $\ell$ in the graph $\bbG$ is a finite (ordered) sequence of edges $\{(i_0,i_1),\ldots,(i_{t-1},i_t)\}$ passing through distinct nodes, where $i_0=j,~i_t=\ell$, and $(i_{s-1},i_s)\in\E$ for all $s=1,\ldots,t$.

-\begin{definition} [Graph Connectivity] A directed graph is \textit{strongly connected} if there is a directed path from any node to all the other nodes in the graph. \end{definition}
+\begin{definition}[Graph Connectivity] A directed graph is \textit{strongly connected} if there is a directed path from any node to all the other nodes in the graph. \end{definition}

-Given a directed path, the length of the path is the number of edges in the path.
+The length of a path is the number of edges in the path.

-\begin{definition} [Graph Diameter] The diameter of a strongly connected directed graph $\G$ is the length of the longest path in the collection of all shortest directed paths connecting all ordered pairs of distinct nodes in $\G$. \end{definition} We denote the diameter of the graph $\G$ by $\D(\G)$.
+\begin{definition} [Graph Diameter] The diameter of a strongly connected directed graph $\bbG$ is the length of the longest path in the collection of all shortest directed paths connecting all ordered pairs of distinct nodes in $\bbG$. \end{definition}

-In what follows, we consider special collections of shortest directed paths which we refer to as shortest-path covering of the graph.
-Let $\bp_{jl}$ denote a \textit{shortest directed path from node $j$ to node $l$}, where $j\ne l$.
+We denote the diameter of the graph $\bbG$ by $\D(\bbG)$.
+Let $\bp_{j\ell}$ denote a shortest directed path from node $j$ to node $\ell$, where $j\ne \ell$.
+Special collections of such paths, referred to as the shortest-path covering of the graph, are defined as follows: